RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 4. If you are planning to migrate to another server, then the OTOBO webserver must be able to access the location where ((OTRS)) Community Edition or OTRS 6.0.\* is installed.
 In most cases this is the directory */opt/otrs* on the server running OTRS.
-The access can be via ssh or via file system mounts.
+The access can be via SSH or via file system mounts.
 Furthermore, the *otrs* database must be accessible from the server running OTOBO.
 Readonly access must be granted for external hosts.

 .. note::
     If SSH and database access between the servers is not possible, please migrate OTRS to OTOBO on the same server and only then move the new installation.

 Step 1: Install the new OTOBO System